HonkingGoose/git-gosling/docs/best_practices/use_a_dependency_bot.md

 The basic process is:

-1. Install Renovate from the [GitHub marketplace for Renovate](https://github.com/marketplace/renovate).
+1. Install Renovate from the [GitHub Marketplace for Renovate](https://github.com/marketplace/renovate).
 1. Choose whether you want to run Renovate on all repositories or only on repositories you select.
 1. Renovate bot creates a onboarding pull request with a basic configuration on each enabled repository.
 1. The onboarding PR shows a preview of what Renovate will do once you merge the config.